Drayux/Catalyst/Install/Instructions.md

 ## Using `dinit`
 [Github dinit Guide](https://github.com/davmac314/dinit/blob/master/doc/getting_started.md)

+For my system, `dinit` appears to be considerably faster than both s6 and systemd.
+If running `dinitctl`, forgetting to use `sudo` will show a file not found error.

+Further, if a service depends on another, and that service is not running (rather, does not exist in the case of dinit-userservd and elogind) then dinit will report that it cannot find the service description.

 ## Verify UEFI mode
 If the directory `/sys/firmware/efi` exists, then the system was booted with UEFI.
 [Source (AskUbuntu)](https://askubuntu.com/questions/162564/how-can-i-tell-if-my-system-was-booted-as-efi-uefi-or-bios#answer-162896)

+## Check what shell is running
+> `ps -p $$`
+`$$` is the PID of the current shell

+## **TODO:** Force kill a task (via name or PID)

 ## Networking
 Network Manager (`networkmanager`) installs `wpa_supplicant` as a dependency.
 However the nature of network manager providing a service to handle saved connections means that we do not want to interface with `wpa_cli` directly (if this service as running) as the two configurations will conflict, even if they both specify the same network.